RuralAnemone/resume/content.md

 ### Emmanuel Christian Center - Spring Lake Park, MN
 #### September 2017 to Present
 Playing piano/keys.
 Using Ableton Live and Nord Stage models.
 Currently playing at the Lakeville location once every month or so.
-Tech: Lighting using Vista 2 & 3 with various setups.
-Programmed fixtures and cuelists for kids', youth, and adult services.
-Mixed audio for kids' service using Allen & Heath, Yamaha, and RØDECaster boards.
+Lighting using Vista 2 & 3 with various fixture setups.
+Programming fixtures and cuelists for kids' and youth services.
+Mixing audio for kids' service using a RØDECaster Pro II board. (though I was trained on an Allen & Heath QU-24).
-Coaching
+Coaching students in the kids' ministry on Propresenter 7 and the RØDECaster Pro II.
+Also leading a 4th grade connect group.

 ---
 ## Produce Associate